WWHAM training: the 5-question OTC consultation framework

 ✅ With WWHAM

-Same customer, same opening line, two completely different outcomes.
-The five WWHAM questions take about 90 seconds and can be the difference between a counter sale and a referral that quite possibly saves a life.
+Same customer, same opening line, completely different outcomes.
+The five WWHAM questions take 90 seconds.
+They can be the difference between a quick antacid sale and a referral that probably saves a life.

 1. Jumping to a recommendation after just the “What”

 The most common mistake.
 Customer says “cough”, assistant reaches for cough medicine.
-The Who, How long, Action and Medication questions all get skipped.
-Solution: train staff to use a physical or mental checklist for all five letters before any product is offered.
+Who, How long, Action and Medication never get asked.
+Fix: train staff to run through all five letters before any product comes off the shelf.

 2. Using closed questions where open ones would work better

-“Is it a dry cough?” (closed) gets a yes/no. “Can you describe the cough?” (open) often gets “it’s tickly, mostly at night, my chest feels tight, I’ve been wheezing a bit” — revealing potentially undiagnosed asthma.
+“Is it a dry cough?” gets a yes-or-no. “Can you describe the cough?” often gets “it’s tickly, mostly at night, my chest feels tight, I’ve been wheezing a bit”. which is potentially undiagnosed asthma.
 Train staff to open with broad questions, then narrow.

 3. Forgetting that “Who is it for” includes pregnancy